 A company-level objective describes where your company wants to be in the future, but unlike team objectives, it doesn’t explain how you plan to get there.

-To make them actionable, team objectives need to be broken down into objectives and key results.
+To create an actionable, achievable goal, team objectives need to be broken down into objectives and key results.
 Here's how you can break down an example company-level objective into measurable objectives:

 Company objective: Increase international customer base

-We (surprise!) use Range here at Range to define, align, track, and report on our objectives.
+We (surprise!) use our own objectives tool here at Range to define, align, track, and report on our objectives.